 Note: The scenario assumes Enterprise wallet (Safe or Ledger Enterprise) where revenue is collected on multiple chains and then aggregated in an onchain treasury to early yield.

-If you need help on how to create a Safe account, refer to our article titled How to authorize a multisig payment using Safe.
+If you need help to create a Safe account, refer to our article titled How to authorize a multisig payment using Safe.

 Overview: